headlinez.news Live news trend intelligence

 The hidden brain killer

-New research ties sleep habits and genetics to accelerated brain aging—raising alarms about Alzheimer’s risk
+New research ties sleep habits and genetics to accelerated brain aging linked with early Alzheimer’s risk

 4sources